lino-framework/book/docs/specs/openui5.rst

 .. doctest docs/specs/openui5.rst
 .. _specs.openui5:

 =====================
 The OpenUI5 front-end
 =====================

+Note: This page is deprecated because the :ref:`openui5` for Lino isn't currently maintained.

-The :mod:`lino.modlib.openui5` plugin defines a front end which uses the `OpenUI5 <https://openui5.org/>`__ JavaScript UI library and is meant to fully replace the :mod:`lino.modlib.extjs` front end.
+The :mod:`lino_openui5` package defines a front end which uses the `OpenUI5 <https://openui5.org/>`__ JavaScript UI library and is meant to fully replace the :mod:`lino.modlib.extjs` front end.